ngrok/ngrok-docs/docs/integrations/aftership/webhooks.md

 ### Replaying requests

-The ngrok Request Inspector provides a replay function that you can use to test your code without the need to trigger new events from Aftership.
+The ngrok Request Inspector provides a replay function that you can use to test your code without the need to trigger new events from AfterShip.
 To replay a request:

-1. In the ngrok inspection interface (i.e. `http://localhost:4040`), select a request from Aftership.
+1. In the ngrok inspection interface (i.e. `http://localhost:4040`), select a request from AfterShip.

 1. Click **Replay** to execute the same request to your application or select **Replay with modifications** to modify the content of the original request before sending the request.